$18M Verdict in Florida Brake Dust Mesothelioma Lawsuit

 People who grew up around auto mechanics, construction workers, or other tradespeople who worked with asbestos-containing materials may have been exposed without knowing it.
 The long latency period means symptoms may not appear for decades.

 Abdominal pain, bloating, or unexplained weight loss in anyone with a history of secondary asbestos exposure may warrant medical evaluation.
-Peritoneal mesothelioma accounts for about 15% of all mesothelioma cases and affects the lining of the abdomen.
+Peritoneal mesothelioma affects the lining of the abdomen and accounts for a meaningful share of mesothelioma diagnoses.

 References